busathlab/mdlab/docs/lab7.md

 16. In the "str" directory you will find one "dyna" script that will perform minimization, heating, and equilibration for your 2L0J wild-type tetramer.
 You may be required to change one of the variables for the script to run successfully.
 Submit the script and view the log file to ensure it ran properly.
 You will want to refer to the log file to answer questions later in the lab.
 17. Download 2l0j.psf (in channels directory) and 2l0j_2eq.dcd (in dynafiles directory) to your computer.
 18. Open VMD, load the .psf file, and then add the .dcd file to the psf.
 Click the Extensions tab, navigate to Analysis, open RMSD Visualizer Tool.
 Check "Frames from..." box, check "Backbone" box, click RMSD, then (once RMSD finishes calculating) click Align.
 19. Click "Heatmap plot."
 Take a minute to understand the plot, and zoom out if necessary.
 Change the max threshold to 6, hit "apply," and save the heatmap plot.

-> While you can render from VMD, it is easiest and sometimes better to take a screenshot.
+While you can render from VMD, it is easiest and sometimes better to take a screenshot.
 The heatmap plot can be saved as a .gif with the File menu, but it loses the axes.
 20. Repeat steps 16-19 for S31N channel.

 > **Question 1**: What is the total energy of the wild-type tetramer before minimization?
 How about the mutant?
 Why are the energies so different?
 What are the energies of each species following minimization?
 Is this energy potential or kinetic energy?

-> **Question 2**: Watch both trajectories for wild-type and mutant M2 in VMD, and comparWhy might an S31N mutant change drug binding affinities?
+> **Question 2**: Watch both trajectories for wild-type and mutant M2 in VMD, and compare them.
+Why might an S31N mutant change drug binding affinities?
 Hint: M2 blockers bind to the inner pocket of the M2 channel.

 > **Question 3**: What are the main differences in the heat plots?
 Why might a simple substitution mutation give rise to these differences?